Devtech011/test-task-next-poke/README.md

 - Optional: Deploy on Vercel

 ## License
-For demonstration and evaluation purposes.
+For demonstration and evaluation purposes."# test-task-next-poke"